espressif/vscode-esp-idf-extension/docs_espressif/en/troubleshooting.rst

 .. note::
   * When downloading ESP-IDF using git cloning in Windows if you receive errors like "unable to create symlink", enabling **Developer Mode** while cloning ESP-IDF could help resolve the issue.

-If the user can't resolve the error, please search in the `github repository issues <http://github.com/espressif/vscode-esp-idf-extension/issues>`_ for existing errors or open a new issue `here <https://github.com/espressif/vscode-esp-idf-extension/issues/new/choose>`_.
+If you can't resolve the error, please search in the `github repository issues <http://github.com/espressif/vscode-esp-idf-extension/issues>`_ for existing errors or open a new issue `here <https://github.com/espressif/vscode-esp-idf-extension/issues/new/choose>`_.